MattPlatt/S2GEN/README.md

 10. **Display Predictions**: Visualize combined predictions on the original image for validation.
 11. **SysML Conversion**: Convert JSON predictions into SysMLv2 using custom logic.
 12. **Export SysMLv2 File**: Output the final SysMLv2 representation for engineering use.

+## Future Plans
+- **Installation and Usage Documentation**: Detailed steps for installing dependencies and running the system will be added.
+- **Extended Dataset Features**: Incorporate additional classes and annotations for more complex diagrams.
+- **Enhanced Models**: Explore advanced architectures to improve detection and segmentation accuracy.